gorryfair/ops-drafts/draft-ietf-quic-manageability.md

 the connection, or can set the bit randomly on each packet sent.

-When in use and a QUIC flow sends data continuously, the latency spin bit in each direction changes value once per round-trip time (RTT).
+When in use and a QUIC flow sends data continuously, the latency spin bit in each direction changes value once per RTT.
 An on-path observer can observe the time difference between edges (changes from 1 to 0 or 0 to 1) in the spin bit signal in a single direction to measure one sample of end-to-end RTT.